Cloud Atlas (film): Plot

 In London, 2012, gangster Dermot Hoggins murders a critic after a harsh review of his memoir, generating huge sales.
 Hoggins's brothers threaten the publisher, the aging Timothy Cavendish, for Hoggins's profits.
-Timothy's brother, Denholme, tells him to hide at Aurora House.
+Timothy's brother, Denholme, tells him to hide at Aurora House, which he heads to while reading a manuscript about Rey.
 Believing Aurora House is a hotel, Timothy signs in, only to discover he has unwittingly committed himself to a nursing home where all outside contact is prohibited; Denholme reveals that he sent Timothy there as revenge for an affair with his wife.
 Timothy escapes with three other residents, resumes his relationship with an old flame, and writes a screenplay about his experience.

 In Korea in 2144, Sonmi-451 is a "fabricant", a humanoid clone indentured as a fast food server in a dystopian Neo Seoul.
 She is exposed to ideas of rebellion by another fabricant, Yoona-939, who has obtained a clip of the movie about Cavendish's involuntary institutionalization.
 After Yoona is killed, Sonmi is rescued by rebel Commander Hae-Joo Chang, who exposes Sonmi to the banned writings of Aleksandr Solzhenitsyn and the full film version of Cavendish's experience.
 Eventually, Hae-Joo shows her that fabricants are actually recycled into food that keeps them acquiescent.
 Sonmi makes a public broadcast of her revelations before the authorities attack, killing Hae-Joo and recapturing Sonmi.
 After recounting her story to an archivist, she is executed.

 In 2321, the tribesmen of a post-apocalyptic Hawaii worship Sonmi, whose recorded testimony is the basis of their sacred text.
 Zachry Bailey's village is visited by Meronym, a member of an advanced, off-world society called the Prescients, who are dying from a plague.
 Meronym is searching for a forgotten communication station on Mauna Sol to send an SOS to off-world humans.
 In exchange for healing Zachry's niece, Catkin, Meronym is guided by Zachry to the station where Sonmi made her recording.
 Returning home, Zachry finds his tribe slaughtered by the cannibalistic Kona tribe.
 He kills the sleeping Kona chief and rescues Catkin before he and Meronym fight off the other Kona tribesmen.
 Zachry and Catkin join Meronym and the Prescients as their ship leaves Big Island.
 On a distant planet, Zachry is married to Meronym and recounts the story to his grandchildren.